Adrian-Hirt/HackZurich2020/README.md

 [Main Link](https://adrian-hirt.github.io/HackZurich2020/)

 # How to use
 Run find_nodes.py to scan an image of a building automation plan.
-The program will analyze this image using pattern matching to find, identify and its components from the symbols, and generate a graph visualizing the connections inbetween those components.
+The program will analyze this image using pattern matching to find, identify and label its components from the symbols, and generate a graph visualizing the connections inbetween those components.